 The northern Arizona city of Flagstaff, tucked into a sprawling ponderosa pine forest at the base of the San Francisco peaks, sits at an elevation of 7,000 feet along the Rio de Flag.
 It is famous as the location of the Lowell Observatory, Northern Arizona University, and as a basecamp for recreation to the Grand Canyon and Route 66.
 There’s a great scene for running in Flagstaff, smaller but with a similar feel to outdoor/fitness oriented spots such as Boulder, Bend, and Bozeman.

-Flagstaff is a relatively small city, and well-linked by sidewalks and bike lanes, so getting around on two feet or wheels is quite easy.
-For further travel, there is solid, affordable bus system, or the option to call for an Uber or taxi.
+Flagstaff is a relatively small city, and well-linked by sidewalks and bike lanes.
+There’s a solid, affordable bus system in the city.
 However, since most visitors to the city also plan to access other nearby areas, a car is the most recommended means of transportation.